WP-API/docs-v2/guide/authentication/index.md

 can then be passed to the API via the `_wp_json_nonce` data parameter (either POST data or in the query for GET requests), or via the `X-WP-Nonce` header.

 It is important to keep in mind that this authentication method relies on WordPress cookie.
 As a result this method is only applicable when the REST API is used inside of WordPress and the current user is logged in.
-In addition, the current user must have the appropirate capability to perform the action being performed.
+In addition, the current user must have the appropriate capability to perform the action being performed.

 As an example, this is how the built-in Javascript client creates the nonce: